axllent/silverstripe-scss/docs/en/Configuration.md

 ## ThemeDir

-Silverstripe-scss allows setting variables for compiling your scss files.
+Silverstripe-scss allows setting variables for compiling your SCSS files.
-One of the most common issues is the full path of your relative images as the compiled scc files are rewritten to `assets/_css/`.
+One of the most common issues is the full path of your relative images as the compiled css files are rewritten to `assets/_css/`.

-Silverstripe-scss comes with a built-in scss variable `$ThemeDir` provided you have specified a `theme_dir` in your config (eg: `app/_config/scss.yml`):
+Silverstripe-scss comes with a built-in SCSS variable `$ThemeDir` provided you have specified a `theme_dir` in your config (eg: `app/_config/scss.yml`):

 ```